 Other than that, students who come from computer engineering, computer science, or computer electrical have various courses to opt-in Cybersecurity to attain a specialization in this sector.

-UMD Cybersecurity Center is a professional approach to Cybersecurity that participates with other experts of computer science and electrical engineering and the experts who have strong backgrounds in social sciences, economics, human-computer interaction, and various other fields of engineering.
+UMD Cybersecurity Center is a professional approach to Cybersecurity that participates with other experts in computer science and electrical engineering and experts who have strong backgrounds in social sciences, economics, human-computer interaction, and various other fields of engineering.

 The center is known for its specific strengths in the programming language, cryptography, software security, empirical security, cybersecurity economics, and behavioral aspects of security.

 NSA has certified the University of Maryland as the National Center of Academic Excellence in Information Assurance Research.
 The university is also stated as the Center of Academic Excellence by the Department of Homeland Security.

 The Corporate Partner’s Program permits some leading companies to work with faculty and benefit from the expertise.